Harshadak1708/Kraljic_dataset_ML_Project/README.md

 The following classification models have been implemented and evaluated:

-- Logistic Regression
+- Logistic Regression: Baseline linear model for classification.
-- Random Forest (Bagging)
-- XGBoost (Boosting)
+- Random Forest: Bagging ensemble of decision trees to reduce variance.
+- XGBoost: Gradient boosting model for improved accuracy on structured data.
-- Support Vector Machine (SVM)
+- Support Vector Machine (SVM): Kernel-based model effective for complex boundaries.
-- Gradient Boosting Classifier
+- Gradient Boosting Classifier: Another boosting model for comparison.
-- K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN): Instance-based learning using neighbors.
-- Naive Bayes (GaussianNB)
+- Naive Bayes (GaussianNB): Probabilistic model assuming feature independence.
-- Decision Tree
+- Decision Tree: Simple interpretable tree-based classifier.

+Each model is trained on the training data, then evaluated on the test set.

 ## Model Evaluation

-Metrics used include:

-- Accuracy
-- Precision
-- Recall
-- F1 Score
+For each model, the following evaluation metrics are computed and compared:

+- Accuracy: Overall correctness of classification.
+- Precision: Proportion of positive identifications that were actually correct.
+- Recall: Proportion of actual positives that were identified correctly.
+- F1 Score: Harmonic mean of precision and recall; balances the two.

-Confusion matrices and classification reports are provided for each model.
+Confusion matrices and detailed classification reports are generated for each model, helping to understand strengths and weaknesses by class.

 ## Summary of Results